 At the core of any Big Data platform are databases that contain collections of data elements relevant to the organization.
 Traditional relational databases cannot be utilized when dealing with huge amounts of disparate data types because the nature of Big Data does not conform to the relational model.
-To allow storage of Big Data non-relational databases have been designed, which are collectively called NoSQL (Not only SQL)23 databases.
+To allow storage of Big Data non-relational databases have been designed, which are collectively called NoSQL (Not only SQL) databases.
 NoSQL databases provide a mechanism to store and retrieve data that are modeled in other means than the tabular relations used in relational databases.
 Because no relational scheme is required, the data can be inserted in a NoSQL database without defining any table structures.
 Furthermore, these databases provide great flexibility, since the data format may change at any time, without stopping the application.
 The particular suitability of a given NoSQL database depends on the problem to solve.
 Requirements for common data definitions and requirements to extract and transform data sources hold for both relational and non-relational data bases.
 However, NoSQL databases will be primary used for Big Data analysis efforts, while the traditional relational databases will be used for transactional and history purposes.

 As data resides in several redundant servers, NoSQL databases have a distributed and fault-tolerant architecture.
 Therefore, such a system is easily scalable by adding or removing servers, whereas the failure of one single server can be managed without difficulties.
-Because NoSQL databases do not conform to the relational model, the well-known ACID24 properties of a database management system no longer hold.
+Because NoSQL databases do not conform to the relational model, the well-known ACID properties of a database management system no longer hold.
 Usually, a final consistency is given only, or the transactions are limited to unique data items.
 Given a sufficiently long period of time in which no changes are made, the updates are propagated over the system (Fernández et al., 2014).

-Hbase (part of the Hadoop ecosystem) and Apache Cassandra (Chen and Zhang, 2014) are well-known NoSQL databases and probably the most popular ones.
-HBase uses the Hadoop File System (HDFS) and MapReduce engine for its core data storage needs.
-HBase is designed for data lake use cases such as the one provided by Microsoft with the Azure Data Lake25 analytics service and which is based upon HDFS.
+Hbase (part of the Hadoop ecosystem) is a well-known NoSQL database and probably the most popular one is Apache Cassandra (Chen and Zhang, 2014).
+HBase uses the Hadoop file system and MapReduce engine for its core data storage needs.
 Cassandra was a Facebook proprietary database, but has been released as open source in 2008.
-Other NoSQL implementations include Microsoft's DocumentDB, Polybase and Analytics Platform System, Google BigTable (one of the first implementations of this type of database), MongoDB, and Voldemort.
-Fernández et al. (2014) provide an overview of categories of NoSQL databases.
-Table 7 presents the categories of NoSQL databases and provides some examples.
+Other NoSQL implementations include Google BigTable (one of the first implementations of this type of database), MongoDB, and Voldemort.
+Fernández et al. (2014) provide an overview of categories of NoSQL databases (Table 7).